chaoss/augur/docs/source/login.rst

 2. Click "Profile".
 3. Click "Applications"
 4. In the create application form, fill out the application name and redirect URL
-    - The redirect URL is relative to the user-agent (IE: the user's browser), and **must** be accessible to the user-agent.
+    - The redirect URL is relative to the user-agent (i.e. the user's browser), and **must** be accessible to the user-agent.
-    - If you are testing an application locally, you may use ``http://127.0.0.1/`` as the host for the redirect URL.
+    - If you are testing an application locally, you may use ``http://127.0.0.1/`` or ``http://localho.st`` as the host for the redirect URL.
 The authorization server will *not* prevent redirection if the redirect url is unreachable.
-        - In this case, it would be beneficial to run Augur with the ``AUGUR_DEV`` environment variable set.
-This will disable SSL requirements for authorization, allowing ``localhost`` clients to use the OAuth flow.
-Execute Augur with ``(nohup env AUGUR_DEV=1 augur backend start &)`` for this.

 Once the application has been created, note the Application ID and Client Secret, as you will need them for application authentication requests.